What Else Can I Be Doing TO GET REcruited?

 Attend Showcase Camps where College Coaches are DEFINITELY going to be in attendance.

 - There’s a lot of great Showcase Camps available depending on your location.
 Just be sure to double check and ask around before paying money for the camps.
 A lot of them are just “money grabs.”

 Use caution when deciding which/if any Elite Camps hosted by Colleges to attend.

 - Most of the times these are 80% money grabs, 10% to get one last live look at a kids they are thinking about offering and 10% to try and recruit kids they have already offered.

 - Before sharing about our daughter’s personal experience I will say that there is probably more value in attending the Elite Camps hosted by colleges the younger you are.
 Higher level kids that are going into their Freshman, Sophomore and possibly junior years could probably benefit more than older classes where the coaches have pretty much narrowed things down on their end.

-- Here’s a note about our daughter’s personal experience: she had already been offered multiple scholarships but decided to attend some Elite Team Camps.
-The first camps she went to was with Oklahoma Baptist (Everton).
+- Here’s a note about our daughter’s personal experience: she had already been offered multiple scholarships but decided to attend some Elite Camps hosted by colleges.
+The first camps she went to was with Oklahoma Baptist (Coach Everton).
 They had not been recruiting her and had no idea who she was.
 The kids were broken up into four separate teams based on what seemed to be the teams’ level of interest in them.
 The Head Coach never once looked over at or watched any of the games she was in.
-The kids she was on the court with were probably not college-level kids (maybe D3).
+The kids she was on the court with were not college-level kids (maybe D3 at best).
 For all intents and purposes it was a complete waste of time.
 She never met the coach, he never bothered to come over and introduce himself.